What's so great about Aomori garlic? A thorough explanation of the differences and the secret to its deliciousness!

 What is the world-famous "Fukuchi White"?

-When talking about garlic produced in Aomori Prefecture, one must mention the variety called " Fukuchi White Six-Piece ."
-As the name suggests, this garlic is packed tightly into a single, heavy bulb, with roughly six large cloves.
-The skin is beautifully pure white, and the cloves are uniformly shaped, giving it a truly luxurious appearance.
+When discussing garlic from Aomori Prefecture, one variety that cannot be overlooked is "Fukuchi White Rokkaku."
+As the name suggests, each bulb is packed with six or so large cloves.
+The skin is pure white and beautiful, the cloves are uniform in size and shape, and it truly looks high-quality.

 The defining feature of Fukuchi White Six-Peen is its overwhelmingly strong flavor.
 It cannot be compared to any other commercially available product, let alone Chinese-made ones.
 It's fragrant when used in stir-fries, and when grated, it has a deep flavor that's not just spicy.
-When I was living outside of the prefecture, I bought commercially available imported garlic and was once again amazed at the difference.
+When I was living outside of the prefecture, I bought commercially available imported garlic and was once again amazed at the difference

 What's so great about Aomori garlic?
 How does it differ from Chinese garlic?